An Annuity Can Be a Safe, Smart Choice for Wealth Protection…

 As pensions disappear, along with wristwatches and payphones, there is a real possibility that most people will lack income streams to support themselves in the latter phases of their lives.

-Using a variety of structured payouts, annuities have a unique advantage over other investments, creating a safe, steady source of income that you can’t outlive.
+Using a variety of structured payouts, annuities have a unique advantage over other financial vehicles, creating a safe, steady source of income that you can’t outlive.

-Coupled with a properly designed Bank on Yourself policy or policies, annuities can give you a lot more peace of mind about your financial future.
+Coupled with a properly designed Bank on Yourself® policy or policies, annuities can give you a sense of reassurance about your financial future.

 What are annuities exactly and how do they work?